fluiddyn/fluidsht/README.rst

   pip install fluidsht [--user]

-You can get the source code from `Bitbucket
+You can get the source code from `Heptapod
 <https://foss.heptapod.net/fluiddyn/fluidsht>`__ or from `the Python
 Package Index <https://pypi.org/project/fluidsht/>`__.
 The development mode is often useful if you intend to modify fluidsht.
 From